dutchmims/Love-Food/README.md

 <img width="1260" alt="Screenshot 2023-02-23 at 21 45 37" src="https://user-images.githubusercontent.com/119881922/221038386-05139898-ecc6-446a-9a7b-cbe53dff7455.png">

 * Validator.w3.org was used to test the CSS of the project and found a few errors which were fixed.
-It was then used at the final stage no errors or warnings were found.
+It was then used at the final stage of the project and no errors or warnings were found.

 <img width="1246" alt="Screenshot 2023-02-23 at 21 46 46" src="https://user-images.githubusercontent.com/119881922/221038539-2a6f95cc-8743-4b13-a8dd-301fe93159a6.png">